sethrojas21/Roster-IQ/README.md

 I am building a [web dashboard](https://github.com/sethrojas21/Roster-IQ-Web) right now -- stay tuned for that.

-Will have a README and poster of the project in the next couple weeks.
+Will have a README in the next couple weeks.

-Go Wildcats!
+Go Wildcats,

-- Seth Rojas
+Seth Rojas